RohanAlexander/DoSStoolkit/README.md

 Module content:

 -   Coding style, written by Marija Pejcinovska.
+-   Static maps with `ggmap`, by Annie Collins.
 -   Writing R Packages, written by Matthew Wankiewicz.
 -   Getting started with Blogdown, written by Annie Collins.
 -   Getting started with Shiny, written by Matthew Wankiewicz.